percona/percona-server/doc/source/tokudb/tokudb_installation.rst

 Enabling the TokuDB Storage Engine Manually
 ===========================================

-If you're running |Percona Server| :rn:`5.6.22-71.0` this storage engine requires manual installation.
+If you don't want to use ``ps_tokudb_admin`` script you'll need to manually install the storage engine ad required plugins.

 .. code-block:: mysql